riceissa/templeton-foundation/README.md

 ## Steps to get the data

+This repo already has the required `data.json`, but we describe the steps to get this in case we need to get new data.

 In Google Chrome, go to <https://templeton.org/grants/grant-database>.

 Now open the developer tools with Ctrl-Shift-I, and enter the following two